This information is part of the Colgate University catalog, 2025-26.

 Geography bridges perspectives in the social and natural sciences to study people and the environment.
 In addition to deepening knowledge of biophysical and social change processes in their own right, diverse methodological approaches uncover the relationships between humans and natural and social environments.

-Students use integrative explanatory frameworks to grapple with critical areas of inquiry: the geopolitics of conflict, climate science, biogeographies of endangered species, public health, urban planning, disaster mitigation, international development, environmental and social justice, and natural resource management, among them.
+Students use integrative explanatory frameworks and geospatial analytical tools to grapple with critical areas of inquiry: the geopolitics of conflict, climate science, biogeographies of endangered species, urban planning, housing and homelessness, disaster mitigation, international migration, environmental and social justice, and natural resource management, among them.

-Two 100-level courses – GEOG 105 Climate and Society and GEOG 107 Is the Planet Doomed? – introduce prospective majors and other interested students to the perspectives of the discipline.
-Two courses required for majors – GEOG 211 Geographies of Nature, Economy, Society and GEOG 231 Geography of the Physical Environment – cover major geographical themes regarding human society and the biophysical environment.
+Four 100-level courses – GEOG 105 - Climate and Society , GEOG 107 - Is the Planet Doomed? , GEOG 108 - Digital Earth , and GEOG 122 - The City – introduce prospective majors and other interested students to the perspectives of the discipline.
+Two courses required for majors – GEOG 231 - Geography of the Physical Environment and GEOG 245 - Geographic Information Systems – provide a grounding in the biophysical environment of human activity and key tools for geographical analysis.

 Physical Geography: